Kodular/Documentation/docs/components/sensors/proximity-sensor.md

 ## Overview
 A sensor component that can measure the proximity of an object (in cm) relative to the view screen of a device.
-This sensor is typically used to determine whether a handset is being held up to a persons ear; i.e. lets you determine how far away an object is from a device.
+This sensor is typically used to determine whether a handset is being held up to a person's ear i.e. lets you determine how far away an object is from a device.
 Many devices return the absolute distance, in cm, but some return only near and far values.
 In this case, the sensor usually reports its maximum range value in the far state and a lesser value in the near state.
 It reports the following value:

 -   **Distance**: The distance from the object to the device.